qin-guan/study-harder/docs/np/ict/df/2-investigative-process.md

 Do not place them in car boot.
 Rear seat is a better choice.

 Maintain chain of custody on evidence to be transported.

+## Evidence Acquisition

+The original evidence should be acquired in a manner that protects and preserves the integrity of the evidence.